Do you know when are cats full grown?

 Reproduction and Social Maturity

-If your cat isn’t fixed early, adolescence can be an even bigger headache than it need be with constant yowling and spraying, not to mention unwanted kittens.
+If your cat isn't fixed early, adolescence can be an even bigger headache than it need be with constant yowling and spraying, not to mention unwanted kittens.
+Most vets recommend spaying and neutering your kitties at 4 to 6 months.
 Expose your kitten early to many different people and animals.
 Play with her often to hone her social skills.

 Large Cat Breeds